 (Note: This information is in the online entry form)

 |Entry criteria|| Use these questions to help write your response|

 (Handy hint - they correspond to each judging criteria)

-What was the work health and safety issue and how did you address it?
+What was the work health and safety issue?

-What changes did you make to address the issue (what did the changes entail and how they work—include photos or videos if possible)?
+What changes did you make to address the issue (what did they entail and how did they work—include photos or videos if possible)?

-Discuss some of your challenges or barriers and how you overcame them (business size, resources, geography).
+Provide any examples of challenges or barriers involved and how you overcame them (business size, resources, geography)?

 How are you monitoring and evaluating the effectiveness of the changes?

 Provide evidence to demonstrate the improvements (i.e. positive indicators and/or preventative workplace activities) such as risk assessments completed, safety observations, audits, lagging indicators such as claims and incident/injury data, and other work health and safety performance reporting information.